 Dhankara Dance is a dance of celebration.
 This form is also called the Gaatka dance.
 This form is often performed in marriage celebration.

-Giddha dance is considered as originated from West Punjab.
-This dance form is derived from the ancient style of ring dancing.
+The dance form of Giddha originated from West Punjab.
+This dance form is derived from the ancient style of ring dancing which creatively displays the feminine grace, elegance and flexibility.

 Kikli is more of a sport than a dance and is generally popular within the young girls.
 Usually, the dance is performed in pairs.
 The girls sing as they swirl around with colourful 'orhnis' or 'daupttas' flowing from their heads and anklets producing tinkling melodies.
 There are varieties of traditional songs available that are used to accompany the 'Kikli' dance, where most of these consist merely of loosely rhyming lines without underlying theme.